-Should I see my doctor?
+When should I see a doctor?

 Speak to your doctor if you or your child has symptoms of impetigo.
 Impetigo is not usually serious, but it can sometimes be confused with other skin conditions such as cellulitis, contact dermatitis and insect bites.
 Your doctor may want to rule these out.

 Most people are no longer contagious after 48 hours of treatment, or once their sores have dried and healed.
 Avoid childcare, school or work until you are no longer contagious.

 To minimise the risk of impetigo spreading, it's also advisable to: